Kezzryn/Advent-of-Code/2023/README.md

 ### [Day 5](Day%2005) - If You Give A Seed A Fertilizer
 - **Problem:** Number translation through range maps.
 - **Solution:** Part one was simple to solve.
 Part two was not.
-I eventually parallized my query and the whole mess ran in about 180 seconds.
+I eventually paralyzed my query and the whole mess ran in about 180 seconds.
 - Future fun: Go back and code a real query for this.

 ### [Day 6](Day%2006) - Wait For It